Monitor PPI Guide: Pixel Density Explained + PPI Calculator & Chart

 Summary

-When buying your next monitor, don't look at size or resolution in isolation — always calculate the PPI.
-Aim for around 108–110 PPI for standard desktop use at arm's length.
+Aim for around 108–110 PPI for standard desktop use at arm’s length.
 Go higher (140+ PPI) if you plan to use OS scaling and want Retina-quality sharpness.
-And remember: DPI and PPI are not the same — DPI is a print or OS scaling term, PPI is the physical screen hardware measurement that actually matters for display sharpness.

-PPI (Pixels Per Inch) is the physical pixel density of a screen — a fixed hardware property.
+PPI (Pixels Per Inch) is the physical pixel density of a screen, which is a fixed hardware property.
 DPI (Dots Per Inch) originated in printing to describe ink dot density.
-In the context of Windows display settings, "DPI" refers to the OS scaling percentage (96 DPI = 100% scale, 144 DPI = 150% scale) — a software setting unrelated to the screen's physical pixel count.
-The two are often confused but measure different things.
+In Windows settings, DPI refers to the scaling percentage.

 What is a good PPI for a phone?